ortizfram/Kaggle-Learning-Courses/Pandas/README.md

 - both create new serie or df , and does not apply in the original one
 ## 3.2 Exercise: Summary Functions and Maps
 see exercise [here](https://github.com/ortizfram/Kaggle-Learning-Courses/blob/main/Pandas/exercise-summary-functions-and-maps.ipynb)
+# 4.0 Grouping and Sorting
+Scale up your level of insight.
+The more complex the dataset, the more this matters